mchung94/solitaire-player/README.md

   - `solitaire-player.bat TriPeaks Board`
     - This runs the Board Challenge solver - clear the board in as few steps as possible.
   - `solitaire-player.bat TriPeaks Score`
-    - This runs the Score Challenge solver - maximize the score in as few steps as possible.
+    - This runs the Score Challenge solver - try to get a relatively high score in as few steps as possible.
   - `solitaire-player.bat TriPeaks Score <goal score> <current score>`
     - For example: "solitaire-player.bat TriPeaks Score 90000 44300" means your current score is 44300 and if you reach 90000 points you win.
     - This runs the Score Challenge solver but knows it can stop playing if it reaches the goal score.